ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 ## Real-world Example of an Integration with Magento 2

+Note:
+- Some examples of how I used async programming to make an ERP integration more efficient

 ---

 ## Business requirements

 @ul

+* Client is migrating to Magento 2 from a legacy system

-* Clients wants to import prices from ERP backend into Magento 2, on a cron, every day
+* Clients wants to import multiple types of data (prices, customers, product images) from ERP backend into Magento 2, on a cron, every day

-* The client has created their own price logic which determines the prices a customer sees on the frontend
+* For prices, client has created their own price logic which determines the prices a customer sees on the frontend

-* That means there are multiple price-affecting criteria, e.g. Customer Group, Product Group, Tier Pricing
+* That means for every product there are multiple prices based on several criteria, e.g. Customer Group, Product Group, Tier Pricing

-* There are other data to import and export, e.g. Orders, Images, Documents

 @ulend

 ---

-## The solution: Price import
+## Price import

 @ul

-* The integration pulls data from the ERP via their API

-* Responses written to file on the server (Using `react/stream`)
+* Price data is pulled from the ERP API and responses written to file asyncly on the server (Using `react/stream`)

-* The integration streams saved responses to the Price Calculation Engine (Using `react/stream`)
+* Saved responses streamed asyncly to the Price Calculation Engine (Using `react/stream`)

 * This approach means prices can be imported before all the data has been retrieved from the API and uses less memory